Bridlington Spa

-Bridlington Spa remains a popular venue on the UK concert circuit having a maximum capacity for a standing concert of 3,800.
+Bridlington Spa serves as a popular venue on the UK concert circuit, having a maximum capacity for a standing concert of 3,800.
 The venue has most recently hosted gigs by Madness, Last Shadow Puppets, The 1975 and Kasabian.
 It was at Bridlington Spa that Oasis played their final indoor concert.

 History

 The extensive gardens and buildings opened on 27 July 1896, with the introduction of Herr Meyer Lutz's Grand Band and under the astute management of Henry Hague, proved to be an enormous success, with the Spa Theatre and the glass dome for ballroom dancing being the jewels in the crown.
 People could stay all day for sixpence.
 On the evening of 20 October 1906, at around 9 p.m. a fire broke out.
 The fire spread rapidly and the building was engulfed by the time the horse-drawn fire engine arrived from its depot in Ashville Street.
 The fire crew, led by Chief Captain Rennard, managed to save the famous glass dome adjoining the northern end of the theatre.
 Plans were drawn up for a replacement by Messers Whittaker Bros and the New Spa Company, under the guidance of the architect, Mr W. S. Walker.